tyhoff/cs190lab4/README.md

 1. Know the two functions that change the value of 'num' in Watch.java
 2. Have the "Secret" from DebugMe.java ready.
+3. Show us you know how to use the Display feature.

 ## End of Lab ##